laravel/docs/eloquent.md

 <a name="events-using-closures"></a>
 ### Using Closures

 Instead of using custom event classes, you may register Closures that execute when various model events are fired.
-Typically, you should register these Closures in the `booted` method of your model:
+Typically, you should register these Closures in the `boot` method of your model:

     <?php